Practolol: Side effects

+After its introduction, keratoconjunctivitis sicca, conjunctival scarring, fibrosis, metaplasia, and shrinkage developed in 27 patients as an adverse reaction to practolol.
+Rashes, nasal and mucosal ulceration, fibrous or plastic peritonitis, pleurisy, cochlear damage, and secretory otitis media also occurred in some cases.
+Three patients suffered profound visual loss though most retained good vision.
+Symptoms and signs improved on withdrawal of the drug, but reduction of tear secretion persisted in most patients.

+Chemistry

+The experimental log P of practolol is 0.79 and its predicted log P ranges from 0.53 to 0.83.
+It is a hydrophilic or low-lipophilicity beta blocker.

 Synthesis

 The part of the structure coming from (1) is based on paracetamol.

 A synthesis is available which relates the absolute configuration of the more potent optical isomer to (+)-lactic acid.
 The glycerol derivative (2) is available from D-mannitol and retains optical activity as the two 1° alcohol functions are differentially protected.
 Displacement with sodium p-acetamidophenoxide (1, deprotonated paracetamol) gives 3 which is deprotected with dilute acid, the primary alcohol function is selectively reacted with one molar equivalent of tosyl chloride and pyridine, then treated with NaOH in dimethylsulfoxide to yield 3.
 Epoxide opening with isopropylamine leads to optically active prolactolol (4).